farsonic/nsxez/README.md

 peering.get_routing_instance("Blue")
 ```

-Example applying a tag and scope to a virtual machine "
+Example applying and then removing a tag and scope to a virtual machine

 ```python
 from nsxez import operations as nsx